Know Before You Go

 Together we can make a tremendous difference!

-For the comfort of all of our guests, all staterooms (cabins) including stateroom verandahs, showrooms and most other indoor areas are designated non-smoking.
-Smoking is only permitted on certain designated, outside decks.
-The designated smoking areas for all ships are as follows unless otherwise noted.
+For the comfort of all of our guests, all staterooms (cabins), showrooms and most other indoor areas are designated non-smoking.
+No smoking of any kind will be permitted on any stateroom verandah.

-- Oak Room on Noordam only, including cigar and pipe smoking
+- Oak Room (Noordam only, including cigar and pipe smoking)

-Cigar and pipe smoking is not allowed anywhere inside the ship, with the exception of the Oak Room on the Noordam; it is only permitted on the outside decks where smoking is otherwise allowed.
-Electronic cigarettes and vaping devices are permitted in staterooms but are not permitted on stateroom verandahs.
-These devices may be used in all designated smoking areas listed above.
+Cigar and pipe smoking is not allowed anywhere inside the ship; it is only permitted on the outside decks where smoking is otherwise allowed.

-Any guest who smokes inside staterooms in violation of our policy will be charged a US$250 cleaning fee per day of violation.
+Any guest who smokes inside staterooms or on verandahs in violation of our policy will be charged a US$250 cleaning fee per day of violation and will risk being removed from the ship for repeated violations.

 Telephone: At some point in your travels you may experience an emergency.
 With this in mind, the following emergency phone numbers are available for your use.
 Representatives are on hand to assist you in any way they can, including assistance with travel delays and contacting loved ones.
 During our regular business hours, please call: 1-800-426-0327.